Infrared Heat Therapy Provides Deep Penetrating Heat For Better Healing & Relief

 What Is Infrared Heat Therapy?

-Infrared heat therapy uses invisible waves of light, producing a radiant type heat that penetrate about 2 to 3 inches under the skin surface, while avoiding any damage.
+A deep penetrating form of heat that uses invisible waves of light, producing a radiant type heat that penetrate about 2 to 3 inches under the skin surface, while avoiding any damage.
 The effects are therapy to the blood vessels, muscles and tissues, causing increased flow of blood and oxygen.
 The penetrating warmth helps relax stiff muscles and loosens joints.

 These products apply infrared directly to the desired body part.
 The neck, shoulder & back units are available in a plug-in or battery powered, allowing freedom of motion, with the neck and shoulder ones available in 2 sizes.
 The last one is a universal type pad that uses plug-in only but can be applied to most any area, making it the most versatile of the infrared heat applications.